Nuclear US timeline

 Frequently asked questions

-Is nuclear power a clean energy technology?
+Is nuclear power a sustainable energy source?

 How many nuclear power plants are in the United States?